Boyfriend (musician)

 Suzannah Elizabeth Powell (born August 16, 1988), known professionally as Boyfriend, is an American singer, songwriter, producer, and performance artist.
 Raised in Nashville, she developed her stage persona after moving to New Orleans coining the term "rap-cabaret" to describe her theatrical approach to live performance.
+In 2026, Powell announced that she would retire the Boyfriend persona following a farewell tour, closing the chapter on the performance character after 15 years.

 Early life and education

 The daughter of country music songwriter and producer Monty Powell, Boyfriend grew up in Nashville, Tennessee, where she was raised in the churches of Christ.
 She attended parochial school before transferring to Hume-Fogg High School in downtown Nashville.
 She later studied creative writing at the University of California, Los Angeles (UCLA).

-In a 2015 interview, she said that her early environment forced her to develop a sense of self.
+In 2014, she came out as pansexual.
+In an interview, she said that her early environment forced her to develop a sense of self.
 "My personal reality growing up was very much conservative, hetero-normative, white, and Christian.
 So to do something like be vegetarian, or like girls, or explore another culture or, god forbid, question god... you had to grapple, have a mental reckoning."

 After graduating, she worked in television production in Los Angeles on shows like Gossip Girl before moving to New Orleans to pursue arts education.
 There, she developed the character of Boyfriend, inspired by freestyling with friends.